Bryanskiy/posts/delegation in generic contexts.md

 That's why we chose the last option.

-## Explicit inference variables
+## Inference variables

 It can be noted that when delegating to a generic function,  compiler generate an implicit inference variables in caller's body(look at `<_> or <_ as ...>` in above examples).
-We could generate generic parameters according to these inference variables.
+We could generate generic parameter for each encountered inference variable.
 For the above example we get:

 ```rust
 trait Trait<T> {